Don't see your question?

-13. I need full-time daycare for my children because I am a working parent – is this an option at the JCC?
+13. I need full-time daycare for my children because I am a working parent – is this an option at J Camp?

-Early and Late Care make it possible for your Camper to arrive as early as 7:00 a.m. and leave as late as 6:00 p.m.
+Early and Late Care makes it possible for your Camper to arrive as early as 7:00 a.m. and leave as late as 6:00 p.m.
 Campers have a place to wind up or cool down with calm supervised play.
-For more information on school-age Early and Late Care, contact DD Gass, (913) 327.8079 or [email protected] For CDC Early and Late Care, contact Lisa Holland-Hoffman, 913-327-8050 or [email protected]
+For more information on school-age Early and Late Care, contact DD Gass, (913) 327.8079 or firstname.lastname@example.org.
+For CDC Early and Late Care, contact Lisa Holland-Hoffman, 913-327-8050 or email@example.com

 14. Can I request that my child be in the same Camp group as her friend?

 Parents are welcome to request that their children are placed in the same Camp group as a friend, and we will do our best to put friends in the same group.
 It is challenging if the Campers are in different grades but we do our best to honor these requests, and we appreciate your patience and understanding.
 You can request friends in your child’s CampDoc health profile under the "Child Information" section.

 15. Can my older child use the pool or fitness center after camp?